 Big Blue Family Care (BBFC) is a network of current UK students, who offer occasional caregiving, such as after school, nights, and weekends (i.e. child care, pet care) to families of UK faculty and staff.
 Each student caregiver has passed a UK-employee background check.
 Rate of pay and logistics are negotiated between the UK faculty or staff member and the student.
 Emergency back-up care is also available in some situations, but it is rare for students to have a full day to offer childcare.

 Click HERE or on the "Find a Caregiver" link above.
 After submitting your request, the BBFC program coordinator will contact you and provide you with contact information for up to 1 - 3 caregivers that match the needs of your request.
-You can then review each profile, interview potential caregivers, and select one that best meets the needs of your family.
-As noted above, BBFC is relaunching in late September, so please be patient while we match you with potential caregivers.
+You can then review each contact, interview potential caregivers, and select one that best meets the needs of your family.

 Although each caregiver has passed a UK-employee background check and is reviewed by our program coordinator, we strongly encourage each family to interview caregivers on their own before selection.
 Be sure to check out the helpful tips and guidelines for interview and reference check questions HERE.
 Please note that rate of pay and logistics are negotiated between you and the student caregiver.
 Are you unsure about the going rate of pay for caregiving in your zip code?
 Click HERE for a simple calculator.